 B. The Director of Public Safety or his superior(s) will determine the nature and scope of the investigation.

 C. Typically the investigation will be conducted by the Director of Public Safety or his designee as an internal and confidential personnel matter.
-However, there shall also be a Security Review Board which at the discretion of the President of the University or the Director of Public Safety may be requested to conduct investigations, make findings, and, if requested, a recommendation to the Director of Public Safety or the President.
-The President may at his discretion appoint additional members to work with the standing Security Review Board on any given matter.
+However, there shall also be a Public Safety Review Board which at the discretion of the President of the University or the Director of Public Safety may be requested to conduct investigations, make findings, and, if requested, a recommendation to the Director of Public Safety or the President.
+The President may at his discretion appoint additional members to work with the standing Public Safety Review Board on any given matter.

 E. In the event of an investigation into the conduct of an officer, whether or not it is precipitated by a complaint, the officer may be placed on administrative leave with or without pay or reassigned to alternative duties pending the conclusion of the investigation.